 Angela Paxton has filed to run for Texas state senator, District 8.
-She is running as a Republican against Phillip Huffines in the March 6 primary election.
+She defeated Phillip Huffines in the March 6 primary election.

 Community Impact Newspaper sent Paxton a list of questions about her candidacy.
 Below are her answers, edited for publication style.

 Q: Why did you decide to run for this office?

 A: I’m a pro-life, constitutional conservative, and I’m guided by faith and a desire to serve you to represent our conservative values.
 For the last 20 years, I have lived, served, worshipped and raised my family in this district.
 I understand the challenges and opportunities it now faces, many of which are related to the incredible growth of the area.
 I will continue this district’s legacy of effective representation as a conservative voice committed to the community.